pudly/schmopera-hugo/content/articles/gordon-vavreks-27-the-new-york-premiere.md

 ---
-title: "Gordon & Vavrek's 27: the New York premiere"
+title: "Gordon &amp; Vavrek&#039;s 27: the New York premiere"
 ---

 ## What prompted you to focus on this aspect in the life of Gertrude Stein, her relationship with Alice B. Toklas?